Emma Goldman: Capitalism and labor

 Goldman believed that the economic system of capitalism was incompatible with human liberty.
 "The only demand that property recognizes," she wrote in Anarchism and Other Essays, "is its own gluttonous appetite for greater wealth, because wealth means power; the power to subdue, to crush, to exploit, the power to enslave, to outrage, to degrade."
 She also argued that capitalism dehumanized workers, "turning the producer into a mere particle of a machine, with less will and decision than his master of steel and iron."
 Originally opposed to anything less than complete revolution, Goldman was challenged during one talk by an elderly worker in the front row.
 In her autobiography, she wrote:

 He said that he understood my impatience with such small demands as a few hours less a day, or a few dollars more a week....
 But what were men of his age to do?
 They were not likely to live to see the ultimate overthrow of the capitalist system.
 Were they also to forgo the release of perhaps two hours a day from the hated work?
 That was all they could hope to see realized in their lifetime.

 State

-Goldman viewed the state as essentially and inevitably a tool of control and domination. and as a result of her anti-state views, Goldman believed that voting was useless at best and dangerous at worst.
+Goldman viewed the state as essentially and inevitably a tool of control and domination.
+As a result of her anti-state views, Goldman believed that voting was useless at best and dangerous at worst.
 Voting, she wrote, provided an illusion of participation while masking the true structures of decision-making.
 Instead, Goldman advocated targeted resistance in the form of strikes, protests, and "direct action against the invasive, meddlesome authority of our moral code".
 She maintained an anti-voting position even when many anarcho-syndicalists in 1930s Spain voted for the formation of a liberal republic.
 Goldman wrote that any power anarchists wielded as a voting bloc should instead be used to strike across the country.

-She disagreed with the movement for women's suffrage, which demanded the right of women to vote.
+Goldman disagreed with the movement for women's suffrage, which demanded the right of women to vote.
 In her essay "Woman Suffrage", she ridicules the idea that women's involvement would infuse the democratic state with a more just orientation: "As if women have not sold their votes, as if women politicians cannot be bought!"
 She agreed with the suffragists' assertion that women are equal to men but disagreed that their participation alone would make the state more just.
 "To assume, therefore, that she would succeed in purifying something which is not susceptible of purification, is to credit her with supernatural powers."
 Goldman was also critical of Zionism, which she saw as another failed experiment in state control.